sky-shift/skyshift/examples/slurm-configuration/slurm_README.md

     Syntax () symbolizes a value you must identify.

+    Define each cluster.
+    All parameters needed are nested under a cluster name.
+Eg.
+    ```
+    slurmtestcluster1:
+        slurm_interface: cli
+    ```
+    Infinite cluster names can be added, and when attaching such cluster from skyflow CLI, the cluster name must match this one in order to fetch the parameters correctly.
+Eg.
+    ```
+        skyctl create cluster slurmtestcluster1 --manager slurm
+    ```

     slurm_interface: Select the manager type.
 Communication to cluster through REST API endpoints, or interfacing through CLI.
 CLI manager is recommended.
     ```
         slurm_interface: {cli|rest}